HorizonWind2004/horizonwind2004.github.io/_pages/about.md

 -----
 I am a junior student at [Zhejiang University](https://www.zju.edu.cn/english/), pursuing a Bachelor of **Computer Science and Technology with an honors degree** from [Chu Kochen Honors College](http://ckc.zju.edu.cn).
 I expect to receive my degree in June, 2026.
 I am a research intern at Berkeley AI Research (BAIR) lab, UC Berkeley, advised by [Xudong Wang](https://people.eecs.berkeley.edu/~xdwang/) and [Prof. Trevor Darrell](https://people.eecs.berkeley.edu/~trevor/).

 My research interests lie in the Computer Vision and Generative Model.
-Specifically, I'm currently interested in **Controllable Text-to-Image Generation**, **Multi-modal Alignment**.
+Specifically, I'm currently interested in building **Unified Multi-modal Large Language Model**.
+Previously I worked heavily on **Controllable Text-to-Image Generation**, like Layout-to-Image Generation and Image Editing.

 My Ultimate goal is to build a model that can **Make Everybody be his/her Own Artist Easily**.
 If you have any idea or want to discuss/collaboration, feel free to contact me!